nidhipawar5/SystemDesign/README.md

 ## Contributing

 We welcome contributions from the community!
 If you have suggestions for articles, improvements, or corrections, please open an issue or submit a pull request.
-Your input helps make this resource better for everyone.
+Your input helps make this resource better for everyone.👥

-## License
+## More Articles..📚📖

-This repository is licensed under the [MIT License](LICENSE).
-See the [LICENSE](LICENSE) file for more details.
+To read more on tech-related topics, check out this insightful [blog site](https://blog-eta-seven-55.vercel.app).

-## Contact
+## Contact📨

 For questions or suggestions, please contact [work.thecodelink@gmail.com](mailto:work.thecodelink@gmail.com).